Griffon26/vhde/README.md

 ## Introduction

-With the VHDL Diagram Editor you can create hierarchical VHDL where only the lowest level is written as text and the others are presented in a diagram as graphical components that can be connected to each other.
+With the VHDL Diagram Editor you can create hierarchical VHDL designs where only the lowest level is written as text and the others are presented in a diagram as graphical components that can be connected to each other.
 Each diagram defines its inputs and outputs so it can be used as a component in a higher level diagram.

 ## Unique "selling" points